rust-lang/rust-forge/src/release/issue-triaging.md

     should be closed in accordance with compiler [MCP 620](https://github.com/rust-lang/compiler-team/issues/620).
 - [`regression-*`]: Labels for tracking issues that are regressions.
 - [`D-*`]: Labels for diagnostic issues.
+    - `D-diagnostic-infra`: This issue is about the diagnostics infrastructure itself.
 - [`I-*`]: Different labels about the nature[^2] of a bug.
 For example ICE, slow code, heavy code (binary size), crashes, unsoundness.
   There are also some other `I-*` labels that don't really fit into this.
 For triaging, focus on `I-ICE`, `I-crash`, `I-hang`, `I-slow`, `I-heavy`, `I-compiletime` and `I-unsound`.
 - [`P-*`]: Priority labels.
 Applied using the [compiler prioritization procedure](../compiler/prioritization.md).